stat545ubc-2023/collaborative-group11/TEAMWORK.md

 ## Division of Labour
-Each of our group member will work on the specific tasks in the corresponding branches and merge it to main branch once finished.
+_Each of our group members will work on the specific tasks in the corresponding branches and merge them into the main branch once finished._

   **@Weiya818** (Weiya Zhu) Tasks:
-   - Create group11 repository and send invitations to other group members
+   - Create Group11 repository and send invitations to other group members
    - Github issue self-introduction and replies
    - Work on TEAMWORK.md
    - Work on README file
-   - Fixed errors in the troubleshooting-1.rmd file
+   - Fixed errors in the troubleshooting-1.Rmd file
-   - Work on 2 markdown features
+   - Work on 2 markdown features __(HEADERS, LISTS)__
    - Generate pull requests
    - Review Daniel's pull request and write the comments